sky-uk/client-lib-ios-test-foundation/README.md

 ```

 The test is composed by 3 sections:
-- Given: mocks, http routes are defined and app is launced
+- Given: mocks, http routes are defined and app is launched
 - When: ui gesture are performed in order to navigate to the view to be tested
 - Then: assertions on ui element of the view (to be tested)